Isaac Rochell: Indianapolis Colts

 Rochell signed with the Indianapolis Colts on March 22, 2021.

 Cleveland Browns

 On April 20, 2022, Rochell signed with the Cleveland Browns.
-The Browns terminated Rochell's contract on August 31, 2022.
-He was signed to the Browns' practice squad on September 1, 2022.
+The Browns terminated Rochell's contract on August 31.
+He was re-signed to the Browns' practice squad on September 1.
 He was promoted to the active roster on September 21.
-He was waived on November 12, 2022.
-He was re-signed to the practice squad three days later.
-He terminated his practice squad contract on December 28, 2022.
+Rochell was waived on November 12.
+He was again re-signed to the practice squad three days later.
+Rochell terminated his practice squad contract on December 28.

 Las Vegas Raiders

-On December 28, 2022, Rochell signed with the Las Vegas Raiders, just hours after he terminated his practice squad contract with the Cleveland Browns.
+On December 28, 2022, Rochell signed with the Las Vegas Raiders, just hours after terminating his practice-squad contract with the Browns.

+On July 24, 2023, Rochell re-signed with the Raiders.
+He was released on August 29 and re-signed to the practice squad.

+Rochell was elevated to the active roster for Week 1 game against the Denver Broncos and Week 2 against the Buffalo Bills, then reverted to the practice squad the day after the Buffalo game.
+On September 23, Rochell was promoted to the active roster.
+He was released on November 14.

+On February 2, 2025, Rochell announced his retirement from professional football.

+Los Angeles Chargers

+On July 25, 2025, Rochell signed a one-day contract with the Los Angeles Chargers to retire with the team where he started his NFL career.

 Personal life

-Rochell is married to Allison Kucharczyk, whom he met while attending University of Notre Dame.
+Rochell is married to Allison Kucharczyk.
+She is a TikTok content creator with over 3 million followers.
+They have one daughter, Scottie Bee, born December 9, 2023.